Nota del editor:También está disponible una versión en español de esta historia.

 ‘Invaluable’ homebuyer education

-Another key element of the mortgage program is education, Codel said.
+Another key element of the mortgage program is education.
 Homebuyers who take an education course from a HUD-certified agency learn how to better manage their finances, prioritize their mortgage payment, and achieve sustainable homeownership.

 “We applaud Wells Fargo for its support of homebuyer education.
 This is a milestone anniversary for yourFirst Mortgage,” said Marcia Griffin, president of HomeFree-USA, a nonprofit, HUD-approved homeownership guidance agency.
 “Homebuyer education is invaluable.
 It is the pathway to homeownership success.
 First-time homebuyers who receive homebuyer education and guidance, and the right mortgage product, are much more likely to be lifelong homeowners and much less likely to default.”